How to Deal with Fraud & Identity Theft

 If you find accounts have been opened in your name without your knowledge contact the company directly and ask to have them closed.
 Inform the company that the account was opened fraudulently.
 Keep detailed notes of your conversation and ask for documentation showing the account has been closed.

-If you suspect that any of your accounts with Ally have been compromised, please notify us immediately using the contact us section at the top of the page.
+If you suspect that any of your accounts with Ally have been compromised, please notify us immediately using the Contact section at the top of the page.

 File a police report